Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 After the Amazon VPC endpoint becomes

-available, you can obtain the URL that allows your VPC to communicate with your Heroku Postgres database.
+available, you can obtain the URLs from the config vars that Heroku creates to allow your VPC to communicate with your Heroku Postgres database (

 First, obtain your PrivateLink endpoint’s Endpoint ID and extract the 17-character string that appears at the end of it.
-Convert that string to upper case and use it in the command below.
+Convert that string to upper case and use it in the following command.

 For example, if the Endpoint ID is